Failover Cluster domain migration

 3. Recreate the Cluster as new in the updated domain.
 This would entail having to recreate all the resources.

-As the animation shows, this option is not destructive but does require either different hardware or a node from the existing cluster than has been removed.
+As the animation shows, this option isn't destructive but does require either different hardware or a node from the existing cluster that has been removed.

 3. Decommission or destroy the old cluster.

-In both options, the new cluster would need to have all cluster-aware applications installed, drivers all up-to-date, and possibly testing to ensure all will run properly.
-This is a time consuming process if data also needs to be moved.
+In both options, the new cluster would need to have all cluster-aware applications installed, drivers updated, and testing to ensure functionality.
+If data also needs to be moved, this increases the time it takes to complete this process.

 Windows Server 2019

 In Windows Server 2019, we introduced cross cluster domain migration capabilities.
-So now, the scenarios listed above can easily be done and the need of rebuilding is no longer needed.
+The scenarios, as previously mentioned, can easily be performed as the need of rebuilding is no longer needed.

-Moving a cluster from one domain is a straight-forward process.
-To accomplish this, there are two new PowerShell commandlets.
+Moving a cluster from one domain is a straight-forward process that can be accomplished using two PowerShell cmdlets:

-The process to accomplish this is to change the cluster from one domain to a workgroup and back to the new domain.
-The need to destroy a cluster, rebuild a cluster, install applications, etc is not a requirement.
-For example, it would look like this:
+The process is to change the cluster from one domain to a workgroup and back to the new domain.
+The need to destroy a cluster, rebuild a cluster, or install applications isn't a requirement.
+For example:

 Migrating a cluster to a new domain